Doggy-Footprint/Suggest-Notes/README.md

 For convinence and funtionality, this plugin tracks only user defined set of keywords.
 Keywords can be the name of note or aliases.

+# Priority

+This plugin tracks user's selection of each note to suggest frequently connected notes on top.

 ## Folder

 Users can configure folders under which all files under are tracked.